-Physical activity in the form of structured exercise contributes to the creation of an energy deficit by increasing total energy expenditure, and this can promote weight loss.
+Physical activity in the form of structured exercise contributes to the creation of an energy deficit by increasing total energy expenditure.
+And this can promote weight loss.
 Going for options like Yoga will help in burning extra calories at the same time helps to practice mindfulness.
-If you are going for a high intense work out then 3 sessions of 30-45 minutes will be sufficient.
+If you are going for a high intensity work out then 3 sessions of 30-45 minutes will be sufficient.
 Doing aerobic exercise (cardio) is an excellent way to burn calories and improve your physical and mental health.
 It appears to be particularly effective to lose belly fat, the unhealthy fat that tends to build up around your organs and cause metabolic disease.

 Bringing down the cortisol levels helps in aiding holistic weight loss.
 Techniques like deep breathing, meditation, Yoga, music therapy, spending time with friends and family, gardening, taking care of a pet and so on can help.
 De-stressing can help you to sleep better, eat better, and have emotional balance.